jgcfyidev/jgcfyi/content/Philosophy.md

 *Practical Things* <br>
 Links are sometimes giving credit for a specific reference but more often are simply a broad gesture intended to get you thinking or be playful.
 <br> ~~ ~~ <br>
 You'll find that the cursor of other visitors appears on your screen.
-If you type / a dialogue will pop up.
+If you type / a dialogue will pop up in the bottom right.
 Anything you type in it can be read by others.
+Have fun ;)
 <br> ~~ ~~ ~~ ~~ ~~ ~~ <br>